 3. Chinese-Style Siew Mai Bento (しやおまい弁当, Shiyao Mai Bento)

 Purchased at Hakata Station.

-I always felt it’s a must to have Chinese-inspired food after visiting Nagasaki.
+I have long felt that it is a must to have Chinese-inspired food when visiting Nagasaki.
 The problem though, there is so much to see and do in the historical port, one often runs short of time for a sit-down meal.
 This is especially so when visiting the city on a day trip.
 Or when including nearby Gunkanjima and Huis Ten Bois in the itinerary.